Noah Schnapp: 2016–present: Stranger Things and breakthrough

-In 2016, Schnapp was featured in the Panic! at the Disco's music video for their song "LA Devotee".
-In March 2017, he appeared on stage at Madison Square Garden to perform the song with the band.
+In 2016, Schnapp was featured in Panic! at the Disco's music video for their song "LA Devotee", and performed on stage with the band at Madison Square Garden in March 2017.
 In 2018, Schnapp played the son of a street artist in a short film called The Circle, set during the Great Depression.
-Schnapp also participated in We Only Know So Much (2018), a film that follows a multigenerational family.
-His voice acting continued in the animated film The Legend of Hallowaiian as the voice of Kai.
+Schnapp also appeared in We Only Know So Much (2018), a film that follows a multigenerational family.
+His voice acting continued in the animated film The Legend of Hallowaiian (2018) as the voice of Kai.

 Schnapp also starred in independent films like Abe (2019) and Waiting for Anya (2020).

-Schnapp appeared in the 2020 Halloween comedy Hubie Halloween, a Netflix film where he played a character named Tommy.
-In April 2022, Schnapp joined the cast of The Tutor.
-The psychological thriller was released in 2023 and featured Schnapp as Jackson, a troubled teenager.

-Schnapp also voiced the character of Charlie Brown for the video game The Peanuts Movie: Snoopy's Grand Adventure.
+He appeared in the 2020 Halloween comedy film Hubie Halloween, a Netflix production where he played a character named Tommy.
+In April 2022, Schnapp joined the cast of the psychological thriller film The Tutor (2023) as Jackson, a troubled teenager.
+He also voiced the character of Charlie Brown for the video game The Peanuts Movie: Snoopy's Grand Adventure.

+In August 2026, Schnapp was announced for his stage debut in Affluenza, a play written and directed by Andy Sandberg, opening the 2026–27 mainstage season at Riverside Studios in London on September 26, 2026.
+Inspired by real events surrounding a contested legal defense in the United States and set among the wealthy of the Hamptons, the play follows the aftermath of a teenager's drunk-driving crash; Schnapp plays two roles.
+Janette Manrara, Rupert Young, Juliet Cowan and Wallis Currie-Wood joined the cast the following week.

+In September 2026, it was announced that Schnapp is set to star in an upcoming thriller directed by Carlos V. Gutierrez titled Stealing From Pablo.
+Schnapp is also an executive producer on the film.